ebanx/java-to-kotlin-caveats/README.md

           //your logic here!
     }

-If you don't do so, this can lead to really hard tacking bugs.
+If you don't do so, this can lead to really hard tracking bugs.

 ## Dagger 2
 Don't use implicit type in your DaggerModules.
 Like this: